mozilla-services/heka/docs/source/getting_started.rst

 	emit_in_fields = true

-We don't need two StatsdInputs for our example, however, so for simplicity we'll go with the most concise spelling.
+We don't need two StatsdInputs for our example, however, so for simplicity we'll go with the most concise configuration.

 Forwarding Aggregated Stats Data
 ================================